 Lending your RRSP money out in the form of mortgages can be quite lucrative, with rates of returns up to 12-15% being seen quite commonly.
 I try to recommend that anyone that is lending mortgage money try to spread out their mortgages over a few properties, with some mortgages being a little more conservative, and talking on a few higher returns to balance out your portfolio to attempt to earn an average return of 6-7%.

-Remember the potential for foreclosure is low, but if it happens you won’t receive payments for quite some time, and if you are counting on that income for the retirement income you don’t want it to all get stuck in foreclosure at once.
+Remember the potential for foreclosure is low, but if it happens you won’t receive payments for quite some time, and if you are counting on that income for the retirement income you don’t want it to all of your funds stuck in foreclosure.

 Section your lending portfolio into small chunks across different borrower ratings.